sofki/sofki.github.io/_posts/2025-12-11-ZnProteinTutorial.md

 ```
 gmx pdb2gmx -f final.pdb -ter -ignh
 ```
-  When prompted, choose your local copy opf the forcefield (normally the option 1)
+  When prompted, choose your local copy of the forcefield (normally the option 1)